|Express Entry Profile||Yes|

 Newfoundland and Labrador Express Entry Skilled Worker is aligned with the federal Express Entry system.
 In order to be considered, candidates must have an active Express Entry profile.

 Candidates must have a full-time job offer from a Newfoundland and Labrador employer that meets industry standards.
 If the job offer is in an occupation that is regulated, the candidate must show proof that they are able to work in that profession.
-The job offer must be in a position classified as National Occupational Classification (NOC) Skill Level 0, A, or B. If the foreign worker is currently working in Canada, they must show proof of a valid work permit.
+The job offer must be in a position classified as National Occupational Classification (NOC) TEER 0, 1, 2 or 3.
+If the foreign worker is currently working in Canada, they must show proof of a valid work permit.

 All candidates must provide official language test results demonstrating that they meet the language proficiency claimed on their Express Entry profile.